virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 * `{'iftrue': s}`.
 Pops entry from expression stack and if True performs equivalent of a `{'goto': s}`.
 * `{'debug': s}`.
 These instructions are ignored during execution, and are useful for inserting debugging information.
 * `{''+><': 'X'}`.
 In contrast to all of the PALMAT instructions discussed so far, which are intended to be used as simple building-blocks for more-complex operations, the present instruction is provided for use with HAL/S code of the form `DO FOR [TEMPORARY] X = Y TO Z BY T; ...
 END;`.
 It is used to perform the update `X = X + T` and then to determine whether this new value of `X` has "exceeded" `Z`.
 The latter is tricky because it's equivalent to `X + T > Z` if `T` is itself positive, but it's equivalent to `X + T < Z` when `T` is negative.
 Of course, this *could* all be programmed using the simple building-block instead, but it's quite cumbersome to do so.
 Specifically, how the `+><` instruction works is as follows:  It assumes that Z is the 2nd entry from the top of the stack, while `T` is at the top of the stack.
 It performs the equivalent of the PALMAT instructions `{'fetch': X}`, `{'operator': '+'}`, and `{'store': X}`.
 Recall that this would leave `Z` and `X`+`T` at the top of the stack.
 Depending on whether `T` had been positive or negative, it then performs the equivalent of either the PALMAT instruction `{'operator': '>'}` or `{'operator': '<'}`, respectively.

+## Subroutine Linkage

+Suppose that a subroutine has `N` parameters `X`<sub>1</sub> through `X`<sub>`N`</sub>.
+Recall that a child scope of the parent scope in which the subroutine is defined is created to hold the subroutine's PALMAT code and identifiers.

+When the subroutine is called at runtime, `X`<sub>`1`</sub> is the top element of the stack, `X`<sub>`2`</sub> next-to-top, and so on.
+This is identical to the setup for the so-called "built-in" functions like `ARCTAN2`.

+When the subroutine executes, it pops all `N` of these values from the expression stack.
+And if the subroutine is a `FUNCTION` (thus returning a value), the return value is pushed onto the stack in place of the original `N` values.
+Again, this is the same as for built-in functions.
+If a `PROCEDURE`, there is no return value, and so no additional value is pushed onto the expression stack.

+For example, suppose we have an `INTEGER` `FUNCTION`, `F(X,Y,Z)`, whose definition begins in scope `K`, but whose own scope is `L`; suppose further that the function is being called from code in scope `M`.  `FUNCTION F` will be accessible to scope `K` or any of its descendent scopes: i.e., scope `M` must be scope `K` itself or else some descendent.

+In scope `K`, showing just the aspects relevant to this example, we have

+    PALMAT["scopes"][K] = {
+        "parent": ...,
+        "self": K,
+        "children": [..., L],
+        "identifiers": {
+            ... ,
+            "^l_F^": {
+                "scope": L,
+                "function": True,
+                "integer": True,
+                "parameters": ["X", "Y", "Z"],
+                ...
+            },
+            ...
+        },
+        "instructions": [ ... ],
+        ...
+    }

+(Recall that strings such as the identifier name are "quoted" with the carat symbol ^ in under some circumstances, such as the one right now, and that certain types of identifier names are mangled by the preprocessor: in this case, with the added prefix "l_".
+Thus "F" becomes "^l_F^".)

+Whereas scope `L`, containing the identifier list and PALMAT instructions for the `F FUNCTION` itself, has no unusual features on which to remark:

+    PALMAT["scopes"][L] = {
+        "parent": K,
+        "self": L,
+        "children": [...],
+        "identifiers": { ... },
+        "instructions": [ ... ],
+        ...
+    }

+Nor do specific changes need to occur in scope `M`, other than that the PALMAT instructions have to perform the subroutine linkage properly.
+Those instructions must set up the expression stack (growing from left to right) as follows:

+    ... stuff already on the stack ..., X, Y, Z

+and then execute the PALMAT instruction

+    { 'call': '^l_F^' }

+After that return, the expression stack will look like

+    ... stuff already on the stack ..., returnValue

+`PROCEDURE`s are similar, except that there is no `returnValue` left on the expression stack.

+One subtlety I've glossed over is that the PALMAT instruction `call` differs from the PALMAT instruction `function` (used for the built-in functions), not only in the fact that these `FUNCTION`s and `PROCEDURE`s constitute a different namespace than the HAL/S built-in functions, but also in that just prior to transferring control to the child scope (in this case, `L`), the PALMAT `call` instruction somehow stores the return address so that it can be applied later upon a return from the subroutine.
+In contrast, the `function` instruction has no need to do that since it never transfers control to a different PALMAT instruction.
+The manner in which these manipulations of the return address are performed for `FUNCTION`s and `PROCEDURE`s is yet to be determined, but in any case is transparent to the PALMAT code-generation process.

 ## Optimizations